San Francisco Trolley Dances

 “San Francisco Trolley Dances is an event that remains the cultural heart and truth of San Francisco.”

-Nothing!
 All performances are free to attend.
-If you want to take MUNI with us (from one set of performance sites to the next), you will have to pay for the MUNI Fare: adults $2.75; $1.35 for seniors and youth; free for children 4 and under.
+However, we call it SF Trolley Dances for a reason!
+In order to travel from the first half of performance sites to the next, SFMTA/MUNI has graciously partnered with us as our transportation between sites.
+If you want to take MUNI with us, you will have to pay for the MUNI Fare: adults $2.75; $1.35 for seniors and youth; free for children 4 and under.

 How do I find my way to the performance sites?